partykit/partykit/apps/docs/src/content/docs/tutorials/add-partykit-to-a-nextjs-app/1-what-you-will-build.md

 <!-- image -->

-## What is the real-time mechanics here?
+## How does real-time work here?

 The moment the user submits the form, two things will happen.

-Given that Next.js renders on server, an HTTP request will be made to PartyKit to create a new PartyKit room, which will be used by the newly created poll.
+First, an HTTP request will be made to PartyKit to create a new PartyKit room, which will be used by the newly created poll.

-Secondly, the page will redirect to the poll page, and a new WebSocket connection will start.
+Secondly, the form will redirect to the poll page, and a new WebSocket connection will start.

 As soon as the poll is created, its link is shareable.
-When new users visit the page, they will also establish a WebSocket connection and their votes will be broadcasted in real time to others.
+When new users visit the page, they will also establish a WebSocket connection and their votes will broadcast in real time to others.

 ## Get started